jbonofre/polaris/site/content/in-dev/unreleased/polaris-spark-client.md

 The Polaris Spark client has the following functionality limitations:
 1) Create table as select (CTAS) is not supported for Delta tables.
 As a result, the `saveAsTable` method of `Dataframe` is also not supported, since it relies on the CTAS support.
-2) Create a Delta table without explicit location is not supported.
+2) Create a Delta or Parquet table without explicit location is not supported.
-3) Rename a Delta table is not supported.
+3) Rename a Delta or Parquet table is not supported.
 4) ALTER TABLE ...
 SET LOCATION is not supported for DELTA table.
+5) ALTER TABLE operations are not supported for Parquet tables.
-5) For other non-Iceberg tables like csv, it is not supported.
+6) For other non-Iceberg tables like csv, it is not supported.